Sadhana Singh (politician)

-Sadhana Singh is an Indian politician and a member of parliament rajya sabha and former member 17th Legislative Assembly, Uttar Pradesh of India.
-She represents the Mughalsarai constituency in Chandauli district of Uttar Pradesh.
+Sadhana Singh (born 17 August 1974) is an Indian politician serving as an MP in Rajya Sabha and a former member of the Uttar Pradesh Legislative Assembly, where she represented the Mughalsarai constituency in Chandauli district.

 Political career

-Sadhana Singh contested Uttar Pradesh Assembly Election as Bharatiya Janata Party candidate and defeated her close contestant Babulal from Samajwadi Party with a margin of 13,243 votes.
+Sadhana Singh contested the 2017 Uttar Pradesh Legislative Assembly election as a Bharatiya Janata Party candidate and defeated her close contestant Babulal from Samajwadi Party with a margin of 13,243 votes.

 She started her political career from BJP in 1993, after that she worked on many posts within the party.
 She became President of BJP Mahila Morcha Chandauli twice.
 She also became Member of BJP UP Working Committee thrice.

-She was MLA from Mughalsarai (Deendayal Upadhyay Nagar) Chandauli.
-She is also the president of Jila Udyog Vyapar Mandal Chandauli Uttar Pradesh.
+She was an MLA from Mughalsarai (Deendayal Upadhyay Nagar) from 2017 to 2022.
+She is also the president of Jila Udyog Vyapar Mandal, Chandauli.